MinnPost/object-sync-for-salesforce/docs/all-developer-hooks.md

 # All developer hooks

-This page lists all developer hooks available in this plugin, with links to where they are documented.
+This page lists all developer hooks available in this plugin, with links to where in the plugin they are processed, and where in the documentation they are documented.

 ## Filters